Macrometacorp/docs/docs/cep/stream-worker-tasks/update-stream-workers.md

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 2. Click **Stream Workers**.
 3. Click the **Stream Workers** tab.
-4. Find the stream worker you want to update in the stream worker list
+4. Find the stream worker you want to update in the stream worker list, then click the pencil icon next to it.

+   Macrometa opens the stream worker code in the Editor tab.
+You can now update the code.
+To change regions, click **Update Regions**.

+5. When finished, click **Update**.

 </TabItem>
 <TabItem value="sdk" label="SDK">